myTselection/CityParking/README.md

     </details>

 ### Services / Actions / Automation
-* Get notified when no more driving and parking restrictions apply
+* Get notified when you stopped driving about public city parking restrictions that may apply:
    * <details><summary>Example automation script</summary>

       ```